cloudmesh-community/sp20-516-230/datacenter.md

 # Datacenter Ashley Thornton sp20-516-230

-:o2: some bibtex labels are not ok
+:o2: some bibtex labels are not ok, look in the proceedings and check

 ## E.Datacenter.1